joecox/231/hw5/hw5.markdown

 a)  $\forall x . \forever \eventually P(x) \lor \eventually T(x)$

-b)  It's the same the liveness properties are not dependent on the
+b)  It's the same, as the liveness properties, should not be dependent
-    implementation.
-But for this implementation, we can give the stronger grantee that everybody will eventually get a token.
+    on the implementation.
+But for this implementation, we can give the stronger grantee that everybody will eventually get a token if not always on the phone.

-    $\forall x . \eventually T(x)$
+    $\forall x . \eventually \forever P(x) \lor \eventually T(x)$